ericj303/terraform-doc/terraform-getting-started.md

 - [Docker](https://www.docker.com/)

 ## Install Terraform
-To download and install Terraform for your OS and architecture, go to [Terraform.io](https://www.terraform.io/downloads.html).
+Download and install the Terraform for your OS and architecture at [Terraform.io](https://www.terraform.io/downloads.html).

 With Terraform installed, you can setup your project.